fiskaltrust/interface-doc/doc/appendix-de-kassensichv/reference-tables/reference-tables.md

 This does not affect the basis of assessment for VAT.
 In the case of goods combinations with different tax rates, however, information is stored here which serves to control the distribution of the VAT assessment basis (example: fast food menu consisting of a drink and a burger).
 In addition, orders deviating from the standard order can be taken into account to record the actual consumption of goods (example: gyros plate with chips instead of rice).

+TODO: define subitems to be sent within ftChargeItemCaseData

 | **Fieldname**            | **Description**          | **Format**          | **ft.input** |
 |----------------------|--------------------------|---------------------|---------------------|
 | `Z_KASSE_ID` | ID of the (closing) cashpoint | String | `ftCashBoxIdentification` |